nguyennick197/positive-doodle-api/README.md

 ---

-## Get all categories
+## Get all doodle categories

 `GET /doodles/categories`

-Retrieves a list of possible categories.
+Retrieves a list of all possible categories for a doodle.

 ### Example